tm4roon/pytorch-translm/README.md

 ### Fine-tuning
-The dataset for fine-tuning must be tsv format.
-The source senteces and target sentences must be segmented to words by whitespace.
-If you want to use gpu, please set option `--gpu`.
+The dataset for fine-tuning must be TSV format.
+The source sentences and target sentences must be segmented to words by whitespace.
+If you want to use GPU, please set the option `--gpu`.

 ```sh
 python train.py finetune \